ceu-lang/pico-ceu/examples/race/README.md

 ## Styling the window
 As we already saw, pico-Céu displays a Window with a grid system.
 We can customize its name, with the  ```WINDOW_SET_TITLE("New Name")```, define if the grid will be displayed or not, with the ```WINDOW_SET_GRID(yes or no)```, and set the width and height of the window and how many pixels will be displayed in the x-axis and y-axis, with the ```WINDOW_SET_SIZE(width, height, pixels in x-axis, pixels in y-axis)```.

-The code bellow shows how we customize our window.
+The code below shows how we customize our window.
 ```c#
 emit WINDOW_SET_TITLE("Race game");
 emit WINDOW_SET_SIZE(40*20, 40*20, 40, 40);